Design and Illustration Portfolio

 A logo of many layers

-The name of this concept in our creative review was “Many-Layered,” named so because of the dynamic, interconnected patchwork contained inside SFF.
-With many pieces coming together as one whole, it embraces the interconnectedness at the heart of a community foundation.
-We are a thought leader, convener, and partner to nonprofits, donors, and community leaders, who together help us make an impact on the issues we care about most.
-And most importantly, we honor and uplift diverse voices, all of which are essential to building a strong and vibrant Bay Area.
+The winning concept uses a dynamic, interconnected patchwork contained inside SFF.
+With many pieces coming together as one whole, it embraces the interconnectedness at the heart of the community foundation—a thought leader, convener, and partner to nonprofits, donors, and community leaders, who together help make an impact on the issues they care about most.
+It also reflects their focus on honoring and uplifting diverse voices, all of which are essential to building a strong and vibrant Bay Area.

 Creating the system